linkeddata/dokieli/README.md

 # Linked Research

-**Objective**: to enable researchers (in Web Science for example), to share and reuse research knowledge by employing the native Web technology stack.
+**Objective**: to enable researchers (in Web Science for example), to share and reuse research knowledge by employing the native Web stack.
 This was practically a solved problem 25 years ago, but here we are.

 Linked Research is set out to socially and technically enable researchers to